enen92/program.plexus/README.md

 Addon aditional functionalities
 ----------
 The addon provides aditional functionalities you can use to create your own experience:
 * **Parser plugins** - Built-in plugin engine that lets you create simple pure python plugins for website scrapping.
 Installing, removing and syncing code with remote repositories for a given parser.
-More information on the plugin structure and how to create your parser can be found here: Coiso.
-No piracy related sites discussion or support!
+More information on the plugin structure and how to create your parser can be found here: [Website-parser tutorial and reference guide](https://github.com/enen92/P2P-Streams-XBMC/wiki/Website-Parser-tutorial). _Any plugin you might find in this addon is third party, not hosted nor maintained by the plugin authors_!

 * **Lists** - You can easily add and remove local or remote (internet) lists.
-The addon supports sopcast based lists (like: http://sopcast.org/chlist.xml) or general livestreams addon lists.
-Also, it supports general m3u lists.
-No sharing or discussion of lists containing piracy content!
+The addon supports sopcast based lists, m3u livetv lists and xml livestreams addon type lists.
+Click [here](https://github.com/enen92/P2P-Streams-XBMC/wiki/Lists) to know more about the formats._The only list included is the sopcast.org.
+The authors are not responsible for any lists you may install_

 * **Favourites** - Easily add channels from parsers or lists to the addon favourites.

 * **Advanced tools** - Easily import recommended advancedsettings.xml files that are known to provide the best behaviour, backup advancedsettings.xml configuration or remove them.
 Change AcestreamEngine settings in platforms where a gui is not available.

 FAQ